mheidaripour/sec-range-multidim/README.md

 ##  About <a name = "about"></a>
 <!-- The project involves conducting experiments related to the paper <a href="https://eprint.iacr.org/2024/635.pdf" rel="noopener">"Organizing Records for Retrieval in Multi-Dimensional Range Searchable Encryption".</a> -->
-The project involves conducting experiments related to the paper [Organizing Records for Retrieval in Multi-Dimensional Range Searchable Encryption][paper].
+The project involves conducting experiments related to the paper [Organizing Records for Retrieval in Multi-Dimensional Range Searchable Encryption][paper] published in SECRYPT2024 conference.

 ## 🏁 Dependencies <a name = "dependencies"></a>